lancekrogers/script-to-grab-claude-code-docs-from-anthropic/claude_docs/github_actions.md

 Quick start

+The easiest way to set up this action is through Claude Code in the terminal.
+Just open claude and run `/install-github-app`.

+This command will guide you through setting up the GitHub app and required secrets.

+  * You must be a repository admin to install the GitHub app and add secrets
-If you’re using AWS Bedrock or Google Vertex AI, see the [Using with AWS Bedrock & Google Vertex AI](/_sites/docs.anthropic.com/en/docs/claude- code/github-actions#using-with-aws-bedrock-%26-google-vertex-ai) section for setup instructions.
+  * This quickstart method is only available for direct Anthropic API users.
+If you’re using AWS Bedrock or Google Vertex AI, please see the [Using with AWS Bedrock & Google Vertex AI](/_sites/docs.anthropic.com/en/docs/claude-code/github-actions#using-with-aws-bedrock-%26-google-vertex-ai) section.

-To get started with Claude Code GitHub Actions, follow these steps:
+###

+​

+If the setup script fails

+If the `/install-github-app` command fails or you prefer manual setup, please follow these manual setup instructions:

+  1. **Install the Claude GitHub app** to your repository: <https://github.com/apps/claude>
+  2. **Add ANTHROPIC_API_KEY** to your repository secrets ([Learn how to use secrets in GitHub Actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions))
+  3. **Copy the workflow file** from [examples/claude.yml](https://github.com/anthropics/claude-code-action/blob/main/examples/claude.yml) into your repository’s `.github/workflows/`

 1

-Install GitHub App via Claude Code

-Open Claude Code and run `/install-github-app` in the repo you want to initialize Claude Code GitHub Actions in.
-This will:

-  * Install the Claude Code GitHub App to your selected org/repo
-  * Set up `.github/workflows` file
-  * Ask for your `ANTHROPIC_API_KEY`

-You must have admin privileges on the repo to complete this installation.

-2

 Test the action

-Test out the action by tagging `@claude` in an issue or PR comment!
+After completing either the quickstart or manual setup, test the action by tagging `@claude` in an issue or PR comment!

 ##